brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The threat intelligence team performed campaign correlation and discovered that a series of phishing emails were all part of a single operation carried out by the same APT group.

+### Cipherspace
+**Definition:**
+Cipherspace is a less common term in cybersecurity and cryptography that can vary in meaning depending on context.
+In cryptography, it generally refers to the entire set of possible encrypted outputs (ciphertexts) produced by an encryption algorithm.

+**Example Sentence:**
+A cryptographer analyzes the cipherspace of a new encryption algorithm to ensure it produces a wide, unpredictable range of encrypted outputs.

 ### Clearnet
 **Definition:**